tomjoht/tomjoht.github.io/_restapicourse/docapis_new_endpoint_to_doc.md

 <div class="docSample">
 <h2>The wiki page: "Surf Report API</h2>

 <p>The new endpoint is <code>/surfreport/{beachId}</code>.
-This is for surfers who want to check things like tide and wave conditions to determine whether they should head out to the beach to surf. `{beachId}` is retrieved from a list of beaches on our site.</p>
+This is for surfers who want to check things like tide and wave conditions to determine whether they should head out to the beach to surf. <code>{beachId}</code> is retrieved from a list of beaches on our site.</p>

 <p>Optional parameters: </p>